erictt/computer-science-learning/source/_posts/cs6200/p2l2-threads-and-concurrency.md

 * The overall task is divided into subtasks and each of the subtasks are assigned a different thread. each of the subtasks might have different amount of threads.
 * The throughput of the pipeline will be dependent on the weakest link in the pipeline; that is, the task that takes the longest amount of time to complete.
-* The best way to pass work between these stages is a shared buffer base communication between stages.
+* The best way to pass work between these stages is a shared buffer-based communication between stages.
 That means the thread for stage one will put its completed work on a buffer that the thread from stage two will read from and so on.
 * A key benefit of this approach is specialization and locality, which can lead to more efficiency, as state required for subsequent similar jobs is likely to be present in CPU caches.
 * A downside of this approach is that it is difficult to keep the pipeline balanced over time.
 When the input rate changes, or the resources at a given stage are exhausted, rebalancing may be required.